VDIGPKU/CBNet_caffe/README.md

 by Yudong Liu

-This repository is modified on the base of [Detectron](https://github.com/facebookresearch/Detectron) @ [e8942c8](https://github.com/facebookresearch/Detectron/tree/e8942c882abf6e28fe68a626ec55028c9bdfe1cf) and [Cascade R-CNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN)

 ## Introduction

-This repository is modified on the base of [Cascade R-CNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN) on the base of [Detectron](https://github.com/facebookresearch/Detectron).
+This repository is modified on [Cascade R-CNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN), which is re-implemented by by Zhaowei Cai and Nuno Vasconcelos on the base of [Detectron](https://github.com/facebookresearch/Detectron).

 Please follow [Detectron](https://github.com/facebookresearch/Detectron) on how to install the environment.